amanda07511/QualiteAir/README.md

 About Airquality
 Is an app where you can search a citie and save it to see more information about it and see the if there's an ideal air condition.

-What do (03.04.2017):
+What it do (03.04.2017):

--See the nearest station.
+See the nearest station.

--Search a city by name.
+Search a city by name.

--Could save cities in your favorites.
+Could save cities in your favorites.

--Delete cities of your favorites.
+Delete cities of your favorites.

--See details of your favorites cities.
+See details of your favorites cities.

--Share information of a citie.
+Share information of a citie.

--Change language(English, french, spanish).
+Change language(English, french, spanish).

--Change to night mode.
+Change to night mode.

 Clone the Repository